sakaiy-dna/Protocols/protocols/cherrypicking/README.md

 7. Hit 'Run'.

 ### Additional Notes
+The used tiprack should be put north-side-south to keep 'A1' filled for calibration.
+After cherrypicking completes, the robot will rearrange tips on the last tiprack to make either 'A1' or 'H12' filled for your next use.
 If you have any questions about this protocol, please contact the Protocol Development Team by filling out the [Troubleshooting Survey](https://protocol-troubleshooting.paperform.co/).

 ###### Internal